 Think about quality over quantity and don’t observe for the sake of it.
-Avoid setting targets of x number of observations per child per week/month etc. Observations should be proportionate to the amount of time the child spends in setting and determined by a purpose.
+Avoid setting targets of x number of observations per child per week/month etc. Observations should be proportionate to the amount of time the child spends in setting and more importantly, determined by a purpose.

 It is important that you do not simply file and forget your observations.
 You need to evaluate what you saw and decide what this is telling you about the child, then use this information to inform your planning: